|

 PROGRAM NOTES

 Felix Draeseke was born in 1835 in the Franconian ducal town of Coburg, Germany.
 He was attracted to music earl and encountered no opposition from his family when, in his teens, he declared his intention of was won over to the New German School centered on Liszt at Weimar becoming a professional musician.
 A few years at the Leipzig Conservatory did not seem to benefit his development, but an early performance of Lohengrin, where he visited (arriving after the departure of Joachim Raff) and where he met Hans von Bülow and with whom he concluded a steadfast and lifelong friendship.
 Restless from 1857 to 1862 Draeseke visited many cities before settling in 1862 in a town near Lausanne in Switzerland following the debacle concerning Peter Cornelius’s opera Der Barbier von Bagdad and its consequences for Liszt.
-Upon his return to Germany in 1876, Draeseke chose Dresden as his Frida u.
-Felix Draesekeplace of residence.
+Upon his return to Germany in 1876, Draeseke chose Dresden as his place of residence.
 Though he had continual success with his compositions, it was only in 1884 that he received an official appointment to the Dresden conservatory and with it, some financial security.
 In 1894, after receiving a professorship at the Royal Saxon conservatory, Draeseke at age 58 married his one time pupil Frida Neuhaus; the marriage was but all accounts harmonious and successful, a blessing to both until his death in 1913.

 During his life Draeseke was held in high regard, even among his musical opponents but, as Hans von Bülow once declared to him, he was a “harte Nuß” (“a tough nut to crack”) and despite the quality of his works, would “never be popular among the ordinary”.
 Draeseke could be sharply critical, even of allies and friends, and this sometimes led to strained relations, the most notorious instance being with Richard Strauss, when Draeseke attacked Strauss’s Salome in his 1905 pamphlet Die Konfusion in der Musik - a rather strange development because it is obvious now that Draeseke was a clear influence on the young Strauss.
 After his death his music, with the possible exceptions of the Gudrun Overture, the Serenade for Orchestra and his Third Symphony (Symphonia Tragica), disappeared from programs in Germany (they never gained the international attention they deserve) until finally his widow and some of his pupils decided to form a Felix Draeseke Gesellschaft (Felix Draeseke Society).
 The society’s founding occurred just as the Nazis were coming to power and, his biographer, Erich Roeder was a devoted party member and there is no doubt that a great number of performances of Draeseke’s music in the Third Reich were as much politically connected as musically justified by its merits.
 After the Second World War the Felix Draeseke Gesellschaft lingered on: Frida Draeseke had died in 1942, Eric Roeder had been killed in the war, and the remaining members disassociated themselves from adverse political connection as much as possible.
 The Gesellschaft grew weaker and weaker until it officially ceased to exist in 1962.
 Fortunately for Draeseke a recording of his Symphonia Tragica had been issued on the Urania label in the mid-1950s, a recording from the “war booty” of German radio recordings It was on the market only until 1958, the year that Urania went broke.
 This same recording was issued in the mid 1970s on the Varese Sarabande label.

 One cannot underestimate the importance of these two LPs, for through them a truly surprising number of music lovers became acquainted with Draeseke’s style and, as the saying goes, for those with ears, they heard the unique voice of Felix Draeseke.
 Among the postwar generation of music lovers who had discovered Draeseke, were professional musicians like LKMD Udo-R. Follert of Speyer, Dr. Helmut Loos (presently in charge of the musicology seminar at the University of Leipzig) and Heinz Ebert, a distant relative of Draeseke who, more than anyone has preserved and chronicled Draesekeana beyond anyone outside archival halls.
 These three were the founding members of the Internationale Draeseke Gesellschaft which came into being in 1986.
-Heinz Ebert had already been in contact with this writer before he left for Europe to begin studies at the University of Zürich, where he finished his doctorate with a dissertation on the symphonies Coburgof Felix Draeseke (1966).
+Heinz Ebert had already been in contact with this writer before he left for Europe to begin studies at the University of Zürich, where he finished his doctorate with a dissertation on the symphonies of Felix Draeseke (1966).
 Heinz Ebert and I lost contact after 1969 until 1992 when we met for the first time in his (and Draeseke’s) home town of Coburg that year.
 Meetings with Udo-R Follert and Helmut Loos followed and in the next year the International Draeseke Society / North America came into being.
 The societies are complementary to one another and are non-profit organizations with all funds being used exclusively for the promotion of the music of Felix Draeseke through publications, recordings, and public performances.

 FELIX DRAESEKE AND THE NEW INSTRUMENTS OF HIS TIME